romkatv/gitstatus/README.md

 )
 ./build
 rm deps/libgit2-*.tar.gz
+for file in gitstatus.plugin.zsh gitstatus.prompt.zsh install; do zsh -fc "zcompile -R -- $file.zwc $file" done
 ```

-This needs binutils, cmake, gcc, g++, git and GNU make.
+This needs binutils, cmake, gcc, g++, git, GNU make and zsh.

 Depending on your workflow, it might be easier to store the URL to the libgit2 tarball in the
 same place where you are going to put the main gitstatus tarball URL.
+You'll need to update both
+URLs at the same time when bumping package version.

 Once build completes, *do not delete or move any files*.
 Package the whole directory as is.
 Don't
 add it (or any of its subdirectories) to `PATH`.